YiboK/Holos/README.md

 ### Whisper GPT
 The program is avaible individually [here](https://github.com/YiboK/whisperGPT/blob/main/README.md)

-Since I changed something in packages, it is recommended to download the files at [here](https://drive.google.com/file/d/1a8Y-2t_d4rUViUQHDP_3YiNhpNKkHJrk/view?usp=sharing) rather than cloning the repo.
+Since the OpenAI is constantly updating their API, I changed something in packages for multiple times (The lastest update: 12/15/2023).

 #### Setting Up Your OpenAI Account
 To use the OpenAI API, you need to have an OpenAI account.
 Follow these steps to create an account and generate an API key: